lanewells/u2_lesson_ERD/README.md

 ![](https://www.conceptdraw.com/solution-park/icons/SD_TOOL_ERD/spbanner.png)

-_"Failing to prepare is preparing to fail"_
+_"Failing to prepare is preparing to fail"_ - A truism for Server Side coding

 ## Overview